-I’ve included a few gingerbread house kits from Walmart, which make gingerbread house building a breeze.
+I’ve included a few gingerbread house kits from Amazon, which make gingerbread house building a breeze.
 All you need to do is come up with some decoration ideas and grab the decorating supplies.

 Creating “glue” ahead of time

 A tip I learned from having young kids, who don’t have a lot of patience.
-It’s important to make the glue ahead of time, and have it ready to go (especially if there’s going to be young kids at the party).
+It’s important to make the glue ahead of time and have it ready to go (especially if there are going to be young kids at the party).
 We recommend checking out this post by Martha Stewart for piping tips, and this recipe on royal icing because it is honestly the best.

 We love to entertain and as fun as gingerbread house making is, we also like to have other activities for our guests to do as well.